 Disclosure: This post may contain offers and affiliate links to save you money and it also helps us to keep providing the best information.
 For more information, see our disclosures here.

-- Receive your salary, pension, tax benefits, etc.
+- Receive your salary, pension, tax benefits (for US citizens), etc.

 - Pay your utility bills or mortgage without the currency conversion fee

 - Hold up to 40 currencies and spend like a local when relocating or traveling abroad